Gracie Elvin said it:

 Virginia + Petra

 Back in May when I was looking after the two insane Australians / Emissaries of Slime from VNS Matrix (that’d be the delightful Ms. V, Virginia Barratt, whom I’ve known since my last day in Australia (Sydney breakfast in Newtown) and the delightful Francesca di Rimini, whom I’d heard of ever since I was a student trolling around VCA — both of whom love Berlin German bread, cheese and wild boar sausage.
 And gin.), we all went out for dinner on the last night at a very German restaurant in Oranienstr, Wiener-fucking-Schnitzel kinda deal.
-At the table populated by loud Australians (that’d be us) and directly opposite me, was the vision in black, Sarah-Jane Norman.
+At the table populated by loud Australians (that’d be us) and directly opposite me, was the vision in black, S.J Norman.
 Fucking conqueror’s name right there.
 I was all, “Faaark!
-She’s a babe!” and “Active Pretend She Doesn’t Exist Mode?
-Engaged!” (that’s the shy side there, not the cunty side), until we were leaving when she grabbed me and said, “Right, we’re hanging out.
+They’re a babe!” and “Active Pretend They Doesn’t Exist Mode?
+Engaged!” (that’s the shy side there, not the cunty side), until we were leaving when they grabbed me and said, “Right, we’re hanging out.
 Number, please.”

 And we did.